A LETTER FROM LEDWARDINE.

 letting the night in

 DEAR BOOKSELLERS, PLEASE FILE UNDER CRIME FICTION.
-IT’S STILL THE ONLY GENRE THAT GETS CLOSE.
+IT’S STILL THE ONLY GENRE THAT GETS CLOSE, ALTHOUGH THERE’S ANOTHER LEVEL TO THESE NOVELS.

-Dark mysteries from the darkest county in England*, as the casebooks of the diocesan exorcist for Hereford return, more atmospherically packaged.
+Dark mysteries from the darkest county in England*, as the casebooks of the diocesan exorcist for Hereford return at a time of real crisis, with retiring vicars not being replaced, too many bishops, and exorcism under threat.

 Whereas The Exorcist and, particularly, its lesser-known sequel, Legion were paranormal stories seen, at least partly, from a detective’s point of view, my series tends to deal with crime stories viewed from an exorcist’s angle.